CLERGET 9B Specifications

 The French “AVIA” Magneto (A.D.S. type) with its two permanent magnets

-Also shown is the provision for an earting switch, used to prevent the magneto from producing sparks when not required by means of short-circuiting the primary coil.
+Shown is the provision for an earthing switch, used to prevent the magneto from producing sparks when not required by means of short-circuiting the primary coil.

-Therefore any inductive effect in the secundary coil is prohibbited.
+Therefore any inductive effect in the secondary coil is prohibited.
 This shut-down switch will be connected to the screw terminal, protruding through the rear magneto end.

 Cross Section of the “AVIA” Magneto